-The five books of Moses are the basis of the so-called Old Testament.
+The five books of Moses are the basis of the so-called Old Testament of the bible.
 For this reason, the First Commandment is the foundation of both Judaism and Christianity.

 Careful studies of original texts reveal, that the First Commandment (Exodus 20:3) originally recorded by Moses in Hebrew is mistranslated and hence misinterpreted in all languages on Earth.